Optimal Cox Regression Subsampling Procedure with Rare Events

 \end{theorem} where $\vectr{p}^{opt}$ is either $\vectr{p}^L$ or $\vectr{p}^A$, depending on the chosen optimality criterion. \begin{proof}[Proof of Theorem 5] There are two key points essential for proving Eq.'s (\ref{Theorem5:eq1})--(\ref{Theorem5:eq2}).
 The first, is that in the conditional space, if $\tilde{\vectr{\beta}}_{U}$ is also conditioned upon, the sampling probabilities become deterministic, and we return to the settings of Theorem 2.
 The second, is that the consistency and normality results which were derived for $\tilde{\vectr{\beta}}$, apply for any vector of deterministic sampling probabilities that satisfies A.8.
 Now, for all $\vectr{u}\in\mathbb{R}^r$,

 Based on the points mentioned above and Theorem 2, it follows that

-then, because the conditional probability is a bounded random variable in the unconditional space, which converges to a constant, Eq.(\ref{Theorem5:eq1}) is implied by the dominated convergence theorem.
+then, because the conditional probability is a bounded random variable in the unconditional space, which converges almost surely to $\Phi(\vectr{u})$, Eq.(\ref{Theorem5:eq1}) is implied by the dominated convergence theorem.
 The same arguments hold for proving Eq.(\ref{Theorem5:eq2}), and we skip the proof.\\ \end{proof}

 Lastly, let us briefly address the computational complexity involved in computing $\tilde{\vectr{\beta}}_{TS}$.
 Since we are including all observed failure times in the analysis, and since it is assumed that the number of observed failure times constitutes a fixed (small) proportion of the overall sample size, we cannot use big-O notation in order to express the expected reduction in computation time.
 In the asymptotic big-O tools, which are commonly used to measure algorithm complexity, it holds that $O(\alpha n) = O(n)$, for any fixed $\alpha$, no matter how small.
-Therefore, whatever the big-O complexity of the original algorithm is, by taking a fixed proportion of the sample, the resultant big-O complexity is at least of the same order.
+Therefore, whatever the big-O complexity of the original algorithm is, by taking a fixed proportion of the sample, the resultant big-O complexity is of the same order.
 However, we demonstrate by simulations and real data analysis that in practice our method results in a substantial computation time reduction.